How to Starve Cancer (Jane McClelland)

 Is Jane McLelland still alive?

 Jane’s book, How To Starve Cancer, is ultimately the story of her own miraculous recovery and her journey to pass on what she learned to others.
-Starving cancer involves taking a combination of low toxicity drugs, not normally used for cancer, alongside a low glycaemic diet and powerful supplements.
-This combination ‘starves’ cancer of glucose, glutamine and fat so that the cancer cells cannot survive.
+Starving cancer involves taking a combination of low-toxicity drugs, not normally used for cancer, alongside a low glycaemic diet and powerful supplements.
+This combination ‘starves’ cancer of glucose, glutamine and fat, so the cancer cells cannot survive.

 What is COC protocol?